 What’s your favorite piece of work to date at FOTW that you’ve worked on?

 I have a special place in my heart for the Sky Mobile work as I’ve been across that a lot – when the SIM’s eyes turn to hearts.
 That was a super cute moment that they used across other ads too.

 What made you decide to get involved in the creative industry?

 It wasn’t so much a decision as I knew in order to be happy, I have to be creative, so it was a no brainer.
 Sometimes it’s challenging but that’s normally a sign you’re doing your job right as a Creative!
 I paint in my spare time which gives me a chance to unleash the ideas and feelings outside of a brief – I think that’s very important too.
 Pent up expression is dangerous to well-being.

 How has COVID changed the way you work?

 Well, I live a road away so I’m just working from about a hundred feet from the office and it means I get to hang out with my baby tortoise more.
 I was initially isolated as one of the vulnerable cases so that was surreal… but I kept creative and now things are less restricted for us.

-What’s the best part of working at FOTW
+What is the best part of working at FOTW?

 The people I would say… the team are more friends than colleagues and everyone works their butts off no matter what.